Awards

 Lion of the Future – “Luigi De Laurentiis” Venice Award for a Debut Film

-The seven films in competition at the Settimana Internazionale della Critica, together with all the debut feature films presented in the various competitive sections of the Venice Film Festival (Official Selection and Independent and Parallel Sections) are eligible for the Lion of the Future – “Luigi De Laurentiis” Venice Award for a Debut Film.
-An International Jury of no more than 5 personalities from the world of cinema and culture from various countries, including one producer, will award a prize of 100,000 US dollars, donated by Filmauro, to be divided equally between the director and the producer.
+The films in competition at the Settimana Internazionale della Critica, together with all the fiction feature debuts presented in the various competitive sections of the Venice Film Festival, are eligible for the Lion of the Future – “Luigi De Laurentiis” Venice Award for a Debut Film.
+An international jury of no more than 5 professionals from the world of cinema and culture, including one producer, will award a prize of USD 100,000, donated by Filmauro, to be divided equally between the director and the producer.
 No joint award is allowed.

-The seventh edition of SIC@SIC (Short Italian Cinema @ Settimana Internazionale della Critica) offers a selection of seven short films in competition by Italian directors who have not yet completed a full-length film, and two special events out of competition.
-The short-films programme is part of the 38th Venice Settimana Internazionale della Critica and is curated by the General Delegate Beatrice Fiorentino with the members of the Selection Committee: Enrico Azzano, Chiara Borroni, Ilaria Feole and Federico Pedroni.
-The programme was born thanks to the synergy between the National Union of Italian Film Critics’ (SNCCI) and the Cinecittà, as an initiative supporting the development of new Italian cinema and promoting young directors.
+The 10. edition of SIC@SIC (Short Italian Cinema @ Settimana Internazionale della Critica) offers a selection of seven short films in competition by Italian directors who have not yet completed a full-length fiction film, and two special events out of competition.
+The short films programme is part of the 40.
+Venice Settimana Internazionale della Critica and is curated by Artistic Director Beatrice Fiorentino together with the members of the selection committee: Matteo Berardini, Marianna Cappi, Francesco Grieco, and Marco Romagna.
+The programme was established thanks to the synergy between the National Union of Italian Film Critics’ (SNCCI) and Cinecittà, as an initiative for the development of new Italian cinema and to promote young filmmakers.

 The seven short films in competition, all screened in world premiere, are eligible for the following prizes to be given by a jury composed of film professionals.

-sponsored by Frame by Frame and consisting in post-production services for the next short film by the winning director.
+sponsored by Frame by Frame and consisting in post-production services for the next short film by the awarded director.

 Best Director Award

-sponsored by Stadion Video and consisting of English subtitling for the next short film by the winning director.
+sponsored by Stadion Video and consisting of English subtitling for the next short film by the awarded director.

 Best Technical Contribution Award